openstack/nova/doc/source/admin/security.rst

 Trusted compute pools
 ~~~~~~~~~~~~~~~~~~~~~

+.. note:: The ``TrustedFilter`` was deprecated in the 16.0.0 Pike release and
+  will be removed in the 17.0.0 Queens release.

 Administrators can designate a group of compute hosts as trusted using trusted
 compute pools.
 The trusted hosts use hardware-based security features, such as
 the Intel Trusted Execution Technology (TXT), to provide an additional level of